-During his 38 years of practice, has been involved in some of the most highly publicized product liability litigation matters, including class actions that involve diverse products such as pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco and other products.
-Steve served as Chair of the practice for 25 years during which time the team was recognized as the best product liability practice in the country by numerous publications, including Chambers and Partners (2008) and The American Lawyer (2006), as a result of its “unparalleled expertise in cutting edge product liability defense work.”
+During his 38 years practicing law, Steve has been involved in some of the most highly publicized mass tort litigations in the country, including multidistrict litigations and class actions involving pharmaceuticals, medical devices, agricultural pesticides, blood products, asbestos, tobacco, building construction materials and consumer products.
+Steve served as Chair of Kaye Scholer’s Product Liability Group for 25 years, during which time the team was recognized as the best product liability practice in the country by numerous publications, including Chambers and Partners (2008) and The American Lawyer (2006), as a result of its “unparalleled expertise in cutting edge product liability defense work.”

 Additionally, Steve has performed product liability due diligence investigations in connection with potential corporate acquisitions, and has counseled clients on proposed tort reform legislation, on product warnings and labeling, on product liability indemnification agreements, in asbestos and silicone cases and on issues relating to the Consumer Product Safety Commission.